Hey friends! I’m finally back with another edition of our fireplace makeover.

 I installed the tile after we had the base of our surround done, but before the final trim.
 Before I installed the tile I used chalk to mark the surround measurements on my kitchen floor, and then cut up the mesh sheets to fit the tiles together like a puzzle.
 A few of the sheets had really dark tiles that I cut out, or too much white in one area, but overall I tried to keep the tiles on the sheets so that it would be easier to place them.

-For the tiles that overhung the sides, I rented a wet saw and cut them.
+I rented a wet saw for the tiles that needed to be cut.
 I had never used a wet saw before and was freaked out! but I regularly use a compound miter saw and a jigsaw, I drive a car, and I am raising kids 🙂 , and if I can do those things LIKE A BOSS then I figured a wet saw would not be that big of a deal – and it wasn’t!!!
 Mark had used one before, so he showed me how to push the tile through slowly and make sure that water was always running onto it.

 Marble is pretty soft and is known for chipping, but I didn’t encounter a big problem with that.